nanastassacos/nanastassacos.github.io/_pages/about.md

 ---

 I am currently doing a PhD in Multi-agent Reinforcement Learning and its applications to Social Systems at UCL.
 I am co-supervised by Prof. Mirco Musolesi and Prof. Steve Hailes and am part of the Autonomous Agents lab.
-My PhD is funded by the Alan Turing Institute where, up until recent events, I spent most of my time.
+My PhD is funded by the Alan Turing Institute where, up until recently, I spent most of my time.

 I graduated from The University of Edinburgh with a BSc in Computational Cognitive Science in 2016 and then from University College London with an MSc in Data Science and Machine Learning in 2017.